apache/iotdb/docs/UserGuide/Data-Concept/Encoding.md

 * SPRINTZ

-The SPRINTZ encoding combines encodings in four steps: predicting, bit-packing, run-length encoding and entropy encoding.
-SPRINTZ algorithm is suitable for predictable time series.
-For delta function, the vast repeats or linearly increasing time series is the best target.
+SPRINTZ coding is a type of lossless data compression technique that involves predicting the original time series data, applying Zigzag encoding, bit-packing encoding, and run-length encoding.
+SPRINTZ encoding is effective for time series data with small absolute differences between values.
+However, it may not be as effective for time series data with large differences between values, indicating large fluctuation.
 * RLBE

-The RLBE encoding proposes to combine delta, run-length and Fibonacci based encoding ideas.
-It has five steps: differential coding, binary encoding, run-length, Fibonacci coding and concatenation.
-It is more suitable for the differential value of time series is positive and small.
+RLBE is a lossless encoding that combines the ideas of differential encoding, bit-packing encoding, run-length encoding, Fibonacci encoding and concatenation.
+RLBE encoding is suitable for time series data with increasing and small increment value, and is not suitable for time series data with large fluctuation.

 ## Correspondence between data type and encoding